microsoft/tensorflow-directml-plugin/test/README.md

 # Debugging Tests

 When debugging you will often want to run a single failing test in isolation under a debugger.
 Since `test.py` launches subprocesses for each test, you may find it easier to launch the actual test executable.
 You can find the full command line used to test with the `--show` option.
-In combination with the `--filter` option you can limit this to show only the command line for tests you're interested in:
+In combination with the `--tests` option you can limit this to show only the command line for tests you're interested in:

 ```
-> python .\test.py --show --filter plugin.profiler_test
+> python .\test.py --show --tests plugin.profiler_test
 plugin.profiler_test: python S:\tensorflow-directml-plugin\test\plugin\profiler_test.py --xml_output_file C:\Users\justoeck\AppData\Local\Temp\tfdml_plugin_tests\plugin.profiler_test.xml
 ```